2023 Best Mental & Social Health Services Bachelor's Degree Trade Schools in the Middle Atlantic Region

 On average, mental health services graduates from William Paterson University take out $23,623 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $225, based on a 10-year repayment plan.

-A rank of #5 on this year’s list means Iona College is a great place for mental & social health services students working on their bachelor’s degree.
-Iona is a small private not-for-profit school located in the suburb of New Rochelle.
+With a ranking of #6, The College at Brockport did quite well on this year’s best schools for mental & social health services students working on their bachelor’s degree.
+SUNY Brockport is a medium-sized public school located in the fringe town of Brockport.

 On average, mental health services graduates from SUNY Brockport take out $26,328 in student loans while working on their Bachelor's Degree.